jordanml7/coffebot_proj/README.md

 ## Jordan Lueck and Marlow Fawn

 This workspace contains two main codes:
-	The single floor coffe retrieval code, found in `coffeebot`.
+	The single floor coffee retrieval code, found in `coffeebot`.
 	The combined multi-floor coffee retrieval code, found in `multifloor_coffeebot`.

-Also include are all relevant launch files, in `coffeebot_launch`, and `prelim_tests`, which includes all the code for early stage testing of various functionalities
+Also included are all relevant launch files, in `coffeebot_launch`, and `prelim_tests`, which contain the code for early stage testing of various functionalities.
 Descriptions of how to install the code and run each division can be found below.

 ## Installation